Home Collections Arbitrage Funds in India 2025: Meaning, Taxation, Risks, Benefits & More

 By carefully managing these aspects, arbitrage funds aim to provide investors with steady, low-risk returns, especially appealing in volatile or uncertain market environments.

-Who Should Invest in an Arbitrage Fund?
+Who Should Explore Arbitrage Funds?

 Arbitrage funds are suitable for: